Please do not hesitate to call me at (201) 664-8855 if you cannot find an answer to your question.

-People think that probating a Will is a massive, expensive and unnecessary undertaking that simply adds stress in a time of grief and anxiety.
+A common misconception is that probating a Will is a massive, expensive and unnecessary undertaking that simply adds stress in a time of grief and anxiety.
 However, in most cases, the probate process is neither terribly complicated nor terribly expensive, and an experienced estate planning attorney can help you through every step.

 Here are some things to keep in mind.
 First, not every Will needs to be probated.
 Probate is only necessary if the decedent owned assets in his name alone or in joint names with another person other then a spouse.
-Often, for example, when the first spouse dies, there is no need to probate a Will because all assets were held jointly.
+For example, when the first spouse dies, there is no need to probate a Will because all assets were held jointly.

 If probate is necessary, the process begins by presenting the original Will, a certified copy of the death certificate, and a list of names and addresses of the closest next of kin to the County Surrogate where the decedent lived at the time of death.